Sognus/EDMC-Autopath/README.md

 ## EDMC-Autopath
 EDMC-Autopath is a plugin for [Elite: Dangerous market connector](https://github.com/Marginal/EDMarketConnector).
 Plugin provides basic GUI to plan route using [neutron star plotter](https://www.spansh.co.uk/plotter/).
-If enabled by checkbox, plugin automatically update your system clipboard to next system in route.
+If enabled by checkbox, plugin automatically update your system clipboard to next system in route. (see it in [action](https://www.youtube.com/watch?v=UDEgrHiYK24))

 ### Instalation
 1. Make sure you have [Elite: Dangerous market connector](https://github.com/Marginal/EDMarketConnector) installed